khanhmuy/hackintosh-inspiron-3458/README.md

 ### Issues
 - Sleep doesn't work
 - Brightness controls *do* work, but you have to use Fn+S and Fn+B
-- Most of the kexts here are `DEBUG` versions, which may increase boot times.
-Replace them if you're bothered.
+- Most of the kexts and OC itself are `DEBUG` versions, which may increase boot times.
+Replace them if you're bothered. (not needed in 0.7.7)
+- Booting on 0.7.7 is a bit hit or miss, sometimes it doesn't boot at all, other times it boots but take a long time and would not have graphics accleration.
+Works most of the time though

 ## Hardware